|

 the V-12, and the V-16), in addition to the rise of automotive stylists, such as Harley Earl.

 qualities of cars.
-Many new innovations were introduced into the 1930s automobiles, and became common by the end of, the
+Many new innovations were introduced into the 1930's cars, and became common by the end of, the

 1930s, including: synchromesh transmissions (for smoothing shifting), automatic chokes, built-in trunks, hydraulic brakes,